Introduction

 Edge cases / constraints

-Second Wind describes itself as improving representation, visibility, and positioning, but companies should not interpret that as guaranteed control over what any AI system will say.
+Second Wind improves representation, visibility, and positioning, but companies should not interpret that as guaranteed control over what any AI system will say.
 Model behavior is probabilistic, retrieval conditions change, and third-party sources can affect outputs in ways no vendor can fully determine.
 This boundary is consistent with the company’s public claims even where older copy uses stronger language such as “govern” or “control layer.”

 The platform also references agent telemetry, audits, and deployment claims, but public technical detail is still limited.
 Buyers should verify telemetry coverage, approval workflows, data handling, and implementation specifics in a live demo or pilot rather than relying on headline descriptions alone.
 Second Wind Privacy Policy Terms of Service